 What Happened To The Oregon Ponies?

 The little locomotive known as "The Oregon Pony" was only used on the Oregon Portage Railroad for a period of a single year, until the new locomotive-powered Bradford portage was opened on the Washington side in April 1863.
 On May 11, 1863 the Pony was shipped to The Dalles for use on that portage along with the two larger Oregon Ponies, but sat mostly unused until 1866 when OSN purchased two additional larger steam locomotives.
-In 1867, the smallest of the three Oregon Ponies was sold for use in San Francisco.
+In 1866, the smallest of the three Oregon Ponies was sold to David Hewes in San Francisco, and used in his construction business, Steam Paddy Company.
 It returned to Oregon in 1905 and stored on Union Pacific property until 1926 when it was placed on display in Portland Union Station.
 In 1970, it was moved 43 miles east and put on display at the Cascade Locks Museum in Cascade Locks, Oregon.